-Driving through London is confusing enough without the added stress of trying to figure out whether you’ve passed through certain areas that require you to pay special fees or charges.
+Driving through central London is confusing enough without the added stress of trying to figure out whether you’ve passed through certain areas that require you to pay special fees or charges.
 Our new app update can help.

 What is ULEZ?

-The Ultra Low Emission Zone (ULEZ) is an area around the centre of London where drivers have to pay a fee depending on the level of pollutants their vehicle emits when they drive through it, kind of like the Congestion Charging Zone.
+The Ultra Low Emission Zone (ULEZ) is an area around central London where drivers have to pay a fee depending on the level of pollutants their vehicle emits when they drive through it, kind of like the Congestion Charging Zone.
 The good news is that it’s resulted in a 20% reduction in emissions since its introduction in April last year, and nitrogen dioxide has also fallen by a third thanks to the scheme.
 77% of all vehicles in the zone are now compliant with the tough emission standards, which means it’s working.
 That’s very good news for us all.

 The numbers are pretty interesting.
 Drivers have paid £48.9 million in daily charges since ULEZ came into effect in 2019, but a staggering £21.5 million has been collected in late penalty charges – many of these by motorists who may have had no idea the charge exists, or even how to pay it.